QuantEcon/lecture-python-intro/lectures/commod_price.md

 Regarding quantities,

-* supply is the sum of of carryover by speculators and the current harvest
+* supply is the sum of carryover by speculators and the current harvest
 * demand is the sum of purchases by consumers and purchases by speculators.

 Mathematically,